 APM Terminals Apapa Named “Best Terminal Operator of the Year” at Nigerian Maritime Excellence Awards

-Several carriers have planned general rate increases in multiple trade lanes in May and June, although any gains achieved could be temporary as overcapacity and sluggish global demand continue.
+Multiple container lines have planned general rate increases in numerous trade lanes in October, although any gains achieved could be temporary as overcapacity and sluggish global demand continue.